piotrmurach/tty-box/README.md

 # │                            │
 # └────────────────────────────┘
 ```

-Then you can use [tty-cursor](https://github.com/piotrmurach/tty-cursor) to directly manipulate content to be displayed inside the box.

 Alternatively, you can also pass a block to provide a content for the box: